RED 3.3 cybersecurity: mandatory since 1 August 2025

 Section titled “Limited laboratory capacity”This is the main practical difficulty in 2025-2026: few laboratories hold a coherent EN 18031 accreditation scope.
 Fewer than ten entities in Europe had published accreditation scopes covering the full EN 18031-1/-2/-3 set at the time of activation.
 CETECOM, Element, INTERTEK and SGS positioned themselves early; others are catching up.
 The consequences:

-- Long waiting lists: 8 to 16 weeks of lead time to enter evaluation at substantial level.
+- Long waiting lists: 8 to 16 weeks of lead time to enter a third-party evaluation.

 - Pressure on pricing driven by demand.